vacp2p/roadmap/content/dst/waku/2025q1-waku-evaluation.md

 learn scaling properties and run scaling studies, understand the limits of Waku and its behaviour.
 Deliver hard numbers and actionable insights.
-Do this monthly, reliably, with strong documentation of findings."
+Do this monthly, reliably, with documentation of findings."
 ---

-`vac:dst:waku:2024q4-waku-evaluation`
+`vac:dst:waku:2025q1-waku-evaluation`

 ## Description
 Test Waku on a regular basis